- Make time for balanced meals

 - Stay Hydrated: Proper hydration is important for healthy skin and organs.
 Drink water even if you’re not thirsty.
 Waiting until you are thirsty to have fluids means you are already partially dehydrated.
 Pack a bottle of water in your backpack or gym bag.

-- Choose Appropriate Portions: Food portions in restaurants or takeout places are often more than one serving size and they’re getting bigger and bigger.
+- Choose Appropriate Portions: Food portions in restaurants or takeout places are often more than one serving size and they continue to get bigger.
 You may not realize how much food you’re actually eating.
 When you’re at a restaurant, plan on taking half of your meal home or spilt an entrée with a friend.
 When eating at a dining hall, take smaller portions to start.
 You can always go back for more if you’re still hungry.

 Top 5 Ways to Include Fitness in College Life: